Soldiers Reassigned After Bringing Women To Hotel During Pence Detail

 Pence was in Colombia last week as a part of a tour of Latin America, which included a meeting Aug.
 13 with Colombian President Juan Manuel Santos.
 The U.S. vice president also visited Chile, Argentina and Panama.

-In 2012, 11 Secret Service agents were placed on leave after allegedly employing prostitutes during a trip to Colombia with President Barack Obama.
+In 2012, 11 Secret Service agents were placed on leave after allegedly employing prostitutes while in Colombia for a visit by President Barack Obama.

 Officials don’t have any evidence that the women with the soldiers last week were prostitutes.
 The report didn’t indicate how many soldiers were involved and where the hotel was located.